|

 Southeast California/Southwest Arizona including KIPL and KBLH:

-the main aviation concern over the next 24 hours.
-Winds are
+No major aviation concerns are expected over the next 24 hours.

 &&